-Eighty-eight percent of surveyed workers, for instance, said that they believe employers should help with retirement saving, and nearly half would like some sort of assistance with debt management, saving for short-term needs, and establishing an emergency fund.
-A majority of worker respondents also said that helpful services or tools an employer could provide are access to a personal investment advisor, online tools for investing and financial/retirement planning, and web-based tools that assist with general finances, debt management, and budgeting.
+Further, respondents utilizing wellness benefits were more likely to have estimated how much money will be needed in old age, created a plan for achieving long-term financial goals, and projected a timetable for withdrawing savings in retirement.
+Firms looking to attract and retain talent should also take note that 88 percent of surveyed workers said they believe employers should help with retirement saving, and nearly half would like some sort of assistance with debt management, saving for short-term needs, and establishing an emergency fund.
+A majority of worker respondents also said that helpful services or tools an employer can provide are access to a personal advisor, online tools for investing and retirement planning, and web-based tools that assist with general finances, debt management, and budgeting.